-Frederick Community College recognizes that its students have certain rights as members of the college community and also bear certain responsibilities as well.
+Frederick Community College recognizes that its students have certain rights as members of the College community but also bear certain responsibilities as well.

-- Students have the right to freedom of expression, assembly, advocacy and inquiry.
-Students are responsible for complying with all college policies, procedures rules, and regulations. - Students have the right to offer opposing opinions and to reserve judgment about matters of personal opinion.
-Students are responsible for exercising their right of personal expression in a manner that is not disruptive or defamatory. - 3.
-Students have the right to offer opposing opinions and to reserve judgment about their views, beliefs, academic evaluations, political affiliations, and educational records.
-Students are responsible for respecting this right of others. - 4.
-Students have the right to participate in, or receive the benefits of any educational program or activity provided by the college without regard to their race, religion, gender, color, national origin, ancestry, age, sexual orientation, marital status, physical or mental disability of otherwise qualified individuals and any other category protected by federal, State, or local law. - 5.
-Students have the right to participate in any student group without discrimination and to form such groups according to the Student Government Association's (SGA) policies.
-Student groups are responsible for not discriminating against others. - 6.
-Students have the right to form a student government which shall be governed by a constitution approved by the President of the college and the President's Cabinet.
+1. Students have the right to freedom of expression, assembly, advocacy and inquiry.
+Students are responsible for complying with all College policies, procedures rules, and regulations.

+Students have the right to offer opposing opinions and to reserve judgment about matters of personal opinion.
+Students are responsible for exercising their right of expression in a manner that is not disruptive.

+3. Students have the right to offer opposing opinions and to reserve judgment about their views, beliefs, academic evaluations, political affiliations, and educational records.
+Students are responsible for respecting this right of others.

+4. Students have the right to participate in, or receive the benefits of any educational program or activity provided by the College without regard to their race, color, ethnicity, national origin, religion, gender, sexual orientation, age, disability or any other characteristic protected by law.

+5. Students have the right to participate in any student group without discrimination and to form such groups according to the Student Government Association's policies.
+Student groups are responsible for not discriminating against others.
+6. Students have the right to form a student government which shall be governed by a constitution approved by the President of the College and the President's Cabinet.
 Students are responsible for abiding by that constitution.
-The actions of the student government may be reviewed only through prescribed procedures. - 7.
-Students have the right to participate in the formulation of institutional, academic and student policies.
-Opportunities for such participation will be provided through representatives to the college Senate and appropriate committees.
-As participants in the institutional process, students are responsible for complying with all published and prescribed procedures, attending meetings, and participating in the decision-making process with the welfare of the entire student body in mind. - 8.
-Students have the right to recommend allocation of funds collected from student fees.
-Organizations receiving such funds are responsible for opening all programs and events to the entire student population without exception and will abide by the prescribed procedures outlined in the SGA Funding Guidelines. - 9.
+The actions of the student government may be reviewed only through prescribed procedures.

+7. Students have the right to participate in the formulation of institutional, academic and student policies.
+Opportunities for such participation will be provided through representatives to the College Senate and appropriate committees.
+As participants in the institutional process, students are responsible for complying with all published and prescribed procedures, attending meetings, and participating in the decision-making process with the welfare of the entire student body in mind.

+8. Students have the right to recommend allocation of funds collected from student fees.
+Organizations receiving such funds are responsible for opening all programs and events to the entire student population without exception and will abide by the proscribed procedures outlined in the SGA Funding Guidelines.

 Students have the right to participate in the evaluation process of academic courses, programs, and services.
-Students are responsible for rendering fair and accurate evaluations. - 10.
-Students have the right to fair evaluation by instructors, based upon clearly defined criteria presented at the beginning of the course.
-Students are responsible for meeting all established requirements of each course in which they enroll. - 11.
-Students have the right to expect that the college's published procedures will be followed in any disciplinary action.
-Students are responsible for following all policies, procedures, rules, and regulations that apply to student conduct. - 12.
-Students have the right to file academic or general grievances against any faculty or staff member who has, in a student's opinion, displayed inappropriate behavior or violated college policies, procedures, rules, or regulations.
-Students are responsible for following the college's policies and procedures.
+Students are responsible for rendering fair and accurate evaluations.

+10. Students have the right to fair evaluation by instructors, based upon clearly defined criteria presented at the beginning of the course.
+Students are responsible for meeting all established requirements of the course in which they enroll.

+11. Students have the right to expect that the College's published procedures will be followed in any disciplinary action.
+Students are responsible for following all policies, procedures, rules, and regulations that apply to student conduct.

+12. Students have the right to file academic or general grievances against any faculty or staff member who has, in a student's opinion, displayed inappropriate behavior or violated College policies, procedures, rules, or regulations.
+Students are responsible for following the College's policies and procedures.

+D. Definitions

-D. Definitions When used in this Code:
+When used in this Code:

-- The term "college" means Frederick Community College and, collectively, those responsible for its control and operation and applies to all sites at which the college conducts classes and/or activities - The term "college premises" means buildings or grounds owned, leased, operated, controlled, or supervised by the college.
+The term "College" means Frederick Community College and, collectively, those responsible for its control and operation and applies to all sites at which the College conducts classes and/or activities.

+2. The term "College premises" means buildings or grounds owned, leased, operated, controlled, or supervised by the College.